 "C:\Program Files\Windows Defender\MpCmdRun.exe" -Scan -ScanType 3 -File %1

-The first line turns off echoing (displaying) of each listed command.
-The "%1" in the end of the second line means the first supplied folder or file name.
-The third line causes Command Prompt to pause until user presses a key - otherwise the window will close automatically.
+The first line disables the displaying of each command while running the scan.
+The "%1" at the end of the second line means the first supplied folder or file name.
+The third line causes Command Prompt to pause until a user presses a key - otherwise, the Command Prompt window would close automatically in less than a second after the scan completes.

-Now open File menu and click Save As.
+Now open the File menu and click Save As.

 First, select All Files (*.*) from the Save as type combo box.
 Then set a File name for the batch file - "Defender Scan.cmd" in this example.
 You can change the name as you like, but make sure you include the ".cmd" extension in the end, this makes the batch file executable.

-Second, copy the previously created batch file (Windows Defender.cmd) - right-click it and select Copy.
+Second, copy the previously created batch file (Defender Scan.cmd) - right-click it and select Copy.
 Using keyboard shortcut Ctrl+C works equally well.

 For example, if your user name were Linus, the full path would be C:\Users\Linus\AppData\Roaming\Microsoft\Windows\SendTo.